Making the most of blackberries

 The reality of our blackberry is picking is slightly less romantic when Beth and I set out laden with containers to pick blackberries for Beth to make into Blackberry Gin.
 We lean precariously over ditches, stand on tiptoe to reach high branches and debate the lowest height of a pickable blackberry (answer – no lower than a large dog can cock his leg).
 Luckily, there’s also an unruly bit of hedge on the garden boundary with just enough blackberries for me to pop out with an enamelled basin and pick for the kitchen.

 Blackberries bridge summer and autumn beautifully.
-Used like any other soft fruit they can be heaped into bowls, piled atop pavlovas or mixed with autumn raspberries to top an autumnal tart or used for making this simple no-churn ice cream, replacing the raspberry puree with blackberry puree.
+Used like any other soft fruit they can be heaped into bowls, piled atop pavlovas or mixed with autumn raspberries to top an autumnal tart or used for making ice cream.
 On cooler days, blackberry filled crumble, betty or pie sitting in a pool of yellow custard make a warming pudding.

 But blackberries aren’t just for eating.
 Did you know that you can use the stalks and the berries for dyeing yarn and fabric?
 This hat was knitted with yarn dyed with brambles and blackberries; it’s surprising how many different colours you can get by using different mordants and modifers.